Prabhas: 2017–2023: Post-Baahubali and setbacks

 In 2023, Prabhas portrayed Raghava (Lord Ram) in the epic mythological action film Adipurush, an adaptation of Hindu epic the Ramayana.
 It received highly negative response from critics as well as the audience, who criticised the film's screenplay and visuals, and turned out to be another box-office bomb for the actor.
-Adipurush had a strong opening weekend, largely fueled by extensive advance bookings and Prabhas's mass appeal and return to a mythological character.
+Adipurush had a strong opening weekend, largely fuelled by extensive advance bookings and Prabhas's mass appeal and return to a mythological character.
 However, following the overwhelmingly negative public response, the film "had a sharp decline in collections" by its first Monday.
 It was ultimately declared a major "box office bomb".

 Critique of Post-Baahubali Career

 Critics and industry analysts have extensively discussed the immense commercial pressure associated with Prabhas's pan-India stardom.
 There is a recurring critique of his script selection following Baahubali, with sources observing that Saaho, Radhe Shyam, and Adipurush were all "met with negative reception".
 Some analyses have focused on his unique box office power, noting his ability to command massive openings "despite the movie results & genres" and cementing him as 'India's most bankable star'.
 This highlights the "stardom economy" he represents, where his bankability for an opening weekend is the primary asset justifying enormous production budgets.